 Qorvo's Requirements for Suppliers

-Qorvo is a member of the EICC and as such, we have adopted the EICC Code of Conduct.
-In 2016, we will begin working with our suppliers to get them set up on the EICC website and complete a Self-Assessment Questionnaire (SAQ) for those facilities that produce components and materials for Qorvo.
+Qorvo is a member of the RBA and as such, we have adopted the RBA Code of Conduct.
+We require our suppliers to complete a Self-Assessment Questionnaire (SAQ) for those facilities that produce components or materials for Qorvo, or provide assembly services.

-To prepare for this outreach program, we encourage our suppliers to download the EICC Code of Conduct from the hyperlink in the above paragraph.
+We encourage our suppliers to download the RBA Code of Conduct from the hyperlink in the above paragraph.
 Within each section of the code (Labor, Health and Safety, Environmental, Ethics and Management System), there are several standards as listed below.
-Please see the EICC Code of Conduct for a detailed explanation of the requirements for each of these standards.
+Please see the RBA Code of Conduct for a detailed explanation of the requirements for each of these standards.

 Health and Safety: